 There are several Pinterest plugins out there but one of the most popular is Pinterest Pin It Button.
 This plugin has different options to customize the save button and it can act as a call to action to people who visit your blog.
 Why not encourage social shares by making it super easy for your audience?

-Social Warfare is one of the most popular social sharing plugins.
-It looks nice on blog posts and it keeps a count of how many times the post has been shared on a specific platform, creating social proof.
+I used to use Social Warfare for social sharing buttons but I noticed a lot of people had been having issues with them in terms of hacking and being charged incorrectly (for those with the premium version) so I switched to Social Pug.
+The buttons look nice on blog posts and it keeps a count of how many times the post has been shared on a specific platform, creating social proof.

 The plugin has many customization features, which is awesome.
 It also won’t slow down your site, which is even better!